bigolol/disproveJavaDataDepViaKeyAndJoanaGui/README.md

 in the topmost codearea.
 The other lists show which formal nodetuples correspond to the summary edge and which line positions (beginning at the top of the method) contain loops.
 By clicking on one of these line positions, one can view the loop invariant currently used by the system in the bottom left codearea.
-This loop invariant can be changed and saved by clicking the button "save loop invariant".
+This loop invariant can be changed and saved by clicking the button "Save Loop Invariant".
 It is also possible to reset the loop invariant by clicking the corresponding button.
 In the bottom right codearea it shows the currently used contract for this summary edge.
 This is what KeY would use when trying to disprove the information flow.
 It is currently not possible to change this in the program.

-To disprove a specific edge, select it and click the button "try disprove edge".
+To disprove a specific edge, select it and click the button "Try Disprove Selected".
 The system will generate a Java project containing only the necessary classes and methods, where all called methods are annotated with their most general contract.
 If KeY manages to automatically disprove the summary edge, it will be removed.
 Otherwise, it is also possible to manually try and disprove a summary edge.
-To do so, select it and then click on "show in KeY".
+To do so, select it and then click on "Open Selected in KeY".
 This will open the project in KeY.
-If one is succesful in manually disproving the information flow, remove it by clicking on "remove summary edge".
+If one is succesful in manually disproving the information flow, remove it by clicking on "Mark as Disproved".

-The last possible choice is the auto pilot.
+The last possible choice is the auto pilot (option "Run Auto").
 It traverses through all edges one by one (in an order which tries to disprove the easiest edges first) and tries to disprove them.
 If it is not successful, it moves on to the next one.